Seattle Country Music Radio, News, Artists, Gossip - 94.1 KMPS

-Find out how to win YOUR tickets to the show this Summer!
+Find out how to win YOUR designated seats for ZBB at The Gorge!

 As of January 31, 2017, CBS Local will no longer be a part of the mPLUS Rewards network.
 At that time, registered users will no longer accrue points by visiting CBS Local sites; however, users will be able to start earning and redeeming mPLUS reward points following the instructions below.